St. John's, N.L.-native Joel Thomas Hynes wins Governor General's Award for fiction

 In the young people's literature category, the text award went to Cherie Dimaline's speculative fiction novel "The Marrow Thieves" (Dancing Cat Books).
 The winner for illustrated book was David Alexander Robertson and Julie Flett's "When We Were Alone" (HighWater Press), about the history of residential schools.

-The winner in the French-to-English translation cateogory is Oana Avasilichioaei for "Readopolis" (BookThug), her translation of Bertrand Laverdure's "Lectodome" (Le Quartanier).
+The winner in the French-to-English translation category is Oana Avasilichioaei for "Readopolis" (BookThug), her translation of Bertrand Laverdure's "Lectodome" (Le Quartanier).

 The awards will be handed out by Gov. Gen. Julie Payette at a gala event in Ottawa on Nov.
 29.